Witiko/lt3luabridge/README.md

  [![license](https://img.shields.io/github/license/witiko/markdown)](LICENSE)
  [![ci](https://github.com/witiko/markdown/actions/workflows/main.yml/badge.svg)][4]

-l3luabridge is an [expl3][1] package for plain TeX and LaTeX that allows you to execute Lua code in LuaTeX or any TeX engine that exposes the shell:
+l3luabridge is an [expl3][1] package that allows you to execute Lua code in LuaTeX or any TeX engine that exposes the shell:

 ``` tex
 \documentclass{standalone}